OSHA State Plans

 - If you are retaliated against or fired, contact OSHA and consider a lawyer: OSHA explicitly protects workers from being retaliated against or fired.
 If your employer harasses you, demotes you or otherwise retaliates against you, immediately contact OSHA and consider hiring a lawyer.

 Questions About OSHA State Plans?
-Get a Free Legal Evaluation
+Ask a Local Attorney

 Understanding your rights to a safe workplace is an important step toward protecting yourself, but OSHA state plans often differ from federal OSHA protections.
-An employment lawyer can help you make sense of these protections and help you protect your rights.
-Get started today with a free evaluation by an attorney near you.
+Speak with a local employment lawyer who can help you make sense of these protections and help you protect your rights.